 I make this fruit smoothie recipe multiple times a week for my family, and its always a huge hit with me and my kids.
 Its one of the most requested items at our house for breakfast, or an afternoon snack, and it can be packed with nutrients that you feel good about!

 What is a Smoothie?

 Smoothies are great because they are so easy!
 And you can you can whip them together with just a few ingredients.
 You can choose what kind of fruit, juice, yogurt, etc to have all types of different flavors of smoothies.

 You can have it be a berry smoothie, a tropical smoothie, banana orange, strawberry pineapple, etc. Try different kinds of fruits and yogurts to change the flavor.

-Easy Fruit Smoothie
+Fruit Smoothie Ingredients

 I usually like using orange juice in my smoothies (love the extra vitamin c too), but mango juice, pineapple juice, apple juice, or any other fruit juices will work, the possibilities are endless.
 You can also use milk or almond milk or even water if you have nothing else, but the juice helps to keep the smoothie extra sweet.